 Cost of Ferry from Nuweiba, Egypt to Aqaba, Jordan

-I was intrigued at the option to take the ferry, and despite the STEEP PRICE USD90 per person (as of Dec 1 2017 it was changed to US75 per person over 2 years old), it meant a two hour car ride, a night in a Nuweiba hotel near the port and an arrival into Aqaba (Which unfortunately it is a long weekend in Jordan, an Islamic holiday, and there are less than 10 hotels with rooms.)
+I was intrigued at the option to take the ferry from Egypt to Jordan, and despite the STEEP PRICE USD90 per person (as of Dec 1 2017 it was changed to US75 per person over 2 years old), it meant a two hour car ride, a night in a Nuweiba hotel near the port and an arrival into Aqaba (Which unfortunately it is a long weekend in Jordan, an Islamic holiday, and there are less than 10 hotels with rooms.)

 The photos below are where to buy the tickets for the Nuweiba to Aqaba Red Sea Ferry.